torinkwok/NSRegExNamedCaptureGroup/README.md

 own documentation, suggesting that NCG are a recent addition and hence Cocoa's implementation has not integrated it yet.

 That is to say, the only way of capturing group matching results exposed by `NSRegEx` is currently by talking with `rangeAt(:_)` method within `NSTextCheckingResult` class, which is number-based.
+Come on, Cocoa.

+## Happy are those who are sad ... - Matthew 5:4

 This extension library aims at providing developers using `NSRegEx` with an intuitive approach to deal with Named Capture Groups within their regular expressions.